 Instructions

-- Spread the mixture evenly on a parchment-lined rimmed baking sheet.
+- Spread: Spread the granola mixture out evenly onto the prepared baking sheet.

 Notes